Want to help out or contribute?

 )

-These two options make it so that whenever you add a package with usethis::use_package() or install.packages(), {renv} will always run renv::snapshot() and the snapshot explicitly only look at the DESCRIPTION file.
-Let’s restart the R session so that the .Rprofile changes get activated.
+These three options make it so that whenever you add a package with usethis::use_package() or pak::pak(), renv will always run renv::snapshot() and the snapshot explicitly only look at the DESCRIPTION file.
+Let’s restart the R session with or with the Palette (, then type “restart”) so that the .Rprofile changes get activated.

 renv::restore()